SwissDataScienceCenter/renku/docs/docs/02-admins/03-operation/06-integrations.md

 ### GitHub.com

+GitHub allows for two ways to integrate it.
+Renku uses _GitHub Apps_ for accessing code repositories.
+It requires an _OAuth App_ for accessing private images at `ghcr.io`.

+Therefore, two integrations for GitHub are necessary in Renku.
+It is important, that the _GitHub App_ - the one accessing code repositories has an _empty_ `image_registry_url` setting.
+For the _OAuth App_ however, a `image_registry_url` (which is `https://ghcr.io` for `github.com`) is required.

 #### Create the client in GitHub

+This creates a _GitHub App_ for accessing code repositories.

 1. Navigate to `https://github.com`.
 2. You can create the Renku client as part of your own profile or an organization.